Directory of MUG organizational structure

 Metabolic stability articles (pdf file, 200 kB)

-Labeling of other organic substances
+Labeling of organic substances

 As part of the analysis of other organic substances, the following tests are performed: